 - Mix all of the mustard, coriander, celery, and peppercorns together in a bowl.
 Add 1 Tbsp. of the mixture to each jar.
 Add a pinch of red chili flakes if desired.
 Add a few sprigs of fresh dill to each jar.

 - After quartering (or slicing) the cucumbers, stuff them in the jars evenly and tightly.

 - Boil water with salt.
 Once water is boiling and salt is dissolved, add the garlic and reduce to a simmer for 5 minutes.

 - Add the vinegar and return to a boil.

-- Once boiling, turn off the heat and pour the liquid into each jar.
+- Once boiling, turn off the heat and pour the liquid into each jar with the garlic (if desired - we recommend it).
+Add a bay leaf to each jar.
 Make sure that the pickles are completely covered with the liquid and seal immediately.